kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/CondaPythonSetup/README.md

 *Note*: If you would like to see what channels you have configured, see the *channels* section of your `~/.condarc`.

 Now we are ready to activate our environment and begin installing packages.
-To activate the environment, simply use the activate command:
+To activate the environment, use the activate command:

 ```bash
 conda activate ~/Data/${USER}/conda_envs/dcm2bids-env